How to Unlock the Huawei E220 HSDPA modem

 Top 10 Firefox Chrome URL Tricks

-Firefox’s user interface is written using XUL and JavaScript.
-So you can put the chrome URL in to the address bar and open various tools/ester eggs.
-Today CC.Org’s going to list the coolest Firefox Chrome URLs.
-Feel Free to try them if you are using Firefox.
-Sorry IE fans! you’ll have to find Firefox for this.
+Firefox’s user interface is built with XUL and JavaScript, so you can pop a chrome URL into the address bar to open up all sorts of tools and Easter eggs.
+Today, CC.org is sharing the coolest Firefox chrome URLs.
+Feel free to try them out if you’re using Firefox.
+Sorry, IE fans, you’ll need to grab Firefox for this one!
 Read more

 SeeJay